toddpress/glint/README.md

 ## 🔥 The no-bullshit web component framework 🔥

-🚀 Glint is a fast, build-less Web Component-based UI framework that makes reactive web development simple and fun — All without the VDOM, complex hooks, or build tools.
+🚀 Glint is a fast, build-less native web component-based UI framework that makes reactive web development simple and fun again — All without the virtual DOM, complex hooks, or build tools.

   - ✅ No Babel, No JSX, No Webpack
   - ✅ Native Web Components & Scoped Styles